 In the case of sugar cookies, snowball cookies, Russian tea cakes, and any other cookie that may be higher in fat, I like to add a binding agent.
 Xanthan Gum and Guar Gum are two binding agents you see the most in recipes, but not everyone’s digestive track can tolerate them.

 Are you ready to bake?
-Here are some basic tips and techniques:
+Here are some basic tips and techniques on how to bake gluten free:

 - Check that all your ingredients are gluten-free before you begin – this includes Baking Powder.
 Some baking powders are NOT gluten-free.
 Pamela’s makes gluten-free baking powder in a resealable bag.